 When we moved into our new house in early March, that’s when I started putting feelers out for the business.
 My husband now tells me that he used to cringe when he heard me talk about the business to friends.
 Young said most people talk big about starting a business but never really do it.
 But with God on my side, how could I go wrong?!

 I started working for free in May 2016.
 Many friends from Bible study and school were Guinea pigs so I could figure out the kinks of the business.
 In May, I thought, Lord, if I can have one paid move this summer, Finally Home Services will be on a roll.
 Y’all, our first summer we had twenty-two PAID moves.
 That is 1.8 moves a week over a period of 12 weeks!!
 That’s a LOT of moving!!!

 That summer brought business from places I never dreamt of, or frankly heard of.
 I hired an accountant and brought on 4 ladies to help.
-As of today, we’ve completed over 200 moves in almost 3 years and have 15 ladies on the team.
-We’ve traveled to Chicago, Jacksonville, Los Angeles, Miami, and Savannah to bring families in or out of Nashville.
+As of today, we’ve completed nearly 600 moves in 6 years and have 15 ladies on the team.
+We’ve traveled to Chicago, Boston, up and down the coast of California, Miami, and Savannah to bring families in or out of Nashville.
 I have no other way to explain how this happened other than God.